algorandfoundation/specs/dev/ledger.md

 #### State Schema Minimum Balance Contribution

-When an account opts in to an application or creates an applicaiton, there is a minimum balance increase associated with the application's `LocalStateSchema` or `GlobalStateSchema`, respectively.
+When an account opts in to an application or creates an application, the minimum balance requirements for that account increase.

-The increase, in microalgos, is computed as `(25000 + 3500) * shema.NumUint +
+When opting in to an application, there is a base minimum balance increase of 100000 microalgos.
+There is an additional minimum balance increase based on the `LocalStateSchema` for that application, described by following formula:

+`28500 * shema.NumUint + 50000 * schema.NumByteSlice` microalgos.

+When creating an application, there is a base minimum balance increase of 100000 microalgos.
+There is an additional minimum balance increase based on the `GlobalStateSchema` for that application, described by the following formula:

-(25000 + 25000) * schema.NumByteSlice`.
+`28500 * shema.NumUint + 50000 * schema.NumByteSlice` microalgos.

 ## Assets